Svalorzen/AI-Toolbox/README.md

 =====

 Decision Theoretic Control is a field which is in rapid development.
-There are incredibly many methods to solve problems, each with a huge amounts of variants.
+There are incredibly many methods to solve problems, each with a huge number of variants.
 This framework only tries to implement the most influential methods, and in their vanilla form (or the form that is most widely used in the research community to my knowledge), trying to keep the code as simple as possible.

 If you need any of the variants, the code is structured so that it is easy to